Skip to content

 - Will generative AI foster anti-competitive practices?
 If so, how can competition authorities identify and sanction such conducts?

-The registration fee to join the event in person is 150 €.
-The fee covers the cost of the refreshments (coffee breaks, a lunch and a dinner).
-On the other hand, the registration fee does not cover travel and accommodation expenses in Florence.
-Finally, participants to the online course 'Regulating Digital Platforms' will be able to attend the 2024 Summer Conference in person, at the EUI campus.
+The registration fee to join the event in person is 150 €, including the cost of the refreshments (coffee breaks, one lunch and one dinner).
+The registration fee does not cover travel and accommodation expenses in Florence.
+Participants to the online course 'Regulating Digital Platforms' can attend the conference in person, at the EUI campus, free of charge.

 Attachments: